Most Orchids bloom once or twice a year and can last up to 120 days; however, seeing a withering Orchid is uncommon.

 If excessive yellowing is followed by dropping foliage, know that the death of the Orchid is imminent.

-Similarly, the flower spikes begin wilting and dying as it comes under immense stress to stay looking healthy.
+Similarly, the flower spikes begin wilting, dying and falling as it comes under immense stress to stay looking healthy.

 4. Skipped Blooming